SaxMachine/Lenovo-Y50-70-OpenCore/README.md

 # What you have to do:

-**- Install MacOS with pre-installation EFI
+- Install MacOS with pre-installation EFI

-**- copy EFI post-installation folder on EFI partition of your HD.
+- copy EFI post-installation folder on EFI partition of your HD.

-**- Modify SMBIOS data with your information for imessage/facetime
+- Modify SMBIOS data with your information for imessage/facetime

-  You have to import from your older configuration or generate a new one
+  **You have to import from your older configuration or generate a new one

     - Use MacSerial to generate your SMBIOS --[Macserial](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macserial)
     - MacSerial Example in terminal macserial -a | grep -i iMac19,1